agentrickard/workbench_access/README.md

 `Editorial section` before configuring the module.

-If you want to test how the system works, you can run the drush command `drush wa-test` to install a sample taxonomy hierarchy and field.
-You will then need to configure a taxonomy scheme.
+If you want to test how the system works, you can run the drush command `drush wa-test` to install a sample Taxonomy hierarchy and field.
+You will then need to configure a Taxonomy scheme.

 ## Configuration